jones58/personal-knowledge-wiki/Javascript/Javascript notes.md

 ## Running Javascript

-To run javascript in vs code (using code runner extension) - just do `cmd-shift-p` and type run code and it will come up in output
+To run javascript in vs code just click play button in top right.

 NB scripts go to bottom of body in HTML, like so: `<script src="scripts/main.js"></script>`